-It’s Pride season!
-Congratulations on your commitment to helping make end-of-life options a reality for all.
-This online toolkit provides valuable educational materials and practical information to help get our resources to and engage with the LGBTQ community
+Thank you for your commitment to helping make end-of-life options a reality for all.
+This online toolkit provides valuable educational materials and practical information to help share our resources and engage with the LGBTQ+ community.

 Understanding the Law

 It’s important to understand some barriers and challenges that LGBTQ+ individuals, their loved ones, and partners may face when planning or preparing for the end of life.The LGBTQ+ community has long fought for equality in healthcare and that extends to the end of life.